Kite Liberator: Plot

 As one of the monsters from the space station emerges from the sea nearby, agents from Defy Foods demand the doctor's and Doi's silence concerning the space station incident.
 The next day, Monaka is told that her mission has been deferred as the new priority is to kill the surviving monster, now roaming the city.
-In preparing for her mission, Monaka's gun choice is noted by the manager of Apollo 11, who says that it's the same gun used by the real Sawa before she disappeared.
+In preparing for her mission, Monaka's gun choice is noted by the manager of Apollo 11, who says that the same gun belonged to some assassin (Sawa) before she disappeared.
 The same night, Gaga returns home only to be attacked by Tsuin.
 After he turns on his TV, Gaga starts the gunfight before Tsuin flees the scene, starting a foot chase.
-Not so far away, Sawa uses a sniper rifle to engage the monster, only to find it completely bulletproof like the other one.
+Not so far away, the Angel of Death uses a sniper rifle to engage the monster, only to find it completely bulletproof like the other one.
 Upon discovering that none of her weapons, including the machine gun and explosive shells work on the monster, which eventually pins her to a wall, she loses one blue contact lens, and the monster recognizes her from her bracelet and eyes.
 It hesitates, giving her enough time to shoot it through the mouth, which proves to be a weak point, causing the monster to fall onto a passing car that happens to be part of a convoy that Doi is travelling with.
 He attempts to show affection towards her but she brushes his hand away just before the car explodes.
 Doi convinces her to join him and debriefs her as the rest of the convoy recovers the remains of the monster, and it is revealed that the monster that she defeated was her father.

 After Doi learns that she is actually Monaka, the two agents at the scene attempt to pull their guns on her, but Monaka quickly kills them before executing Doi.
 While exiting the garage to find her father, Monaka is ambushed by Tsuin, who takes her hostage.
 Tsuin attempts to threaten Gaga with her life, but Monaka is able to overpower and murder Tsuin.
 Gaga approaches but finds only Tsuin's corpse and Monaka's hair ribbon.
 Resuming her attempt to find her father, Monaka runs into the convoy again, only for the truck that is carrying the now regenerated monster to explode.
 After the monster emerges from the truck, the two make eye contact.